-Erin Alcorn (she/her) is an opera singer, vocal pedagogue, and arts administrator with over 14 years of professional performance and teaching experience.
-She joined ArtSmart as a vocal mentor in 2018 in inner-city Philadelphia and currently serves as both a virtual mentor to students in remote areas of the Adirondacks and as Manager of Individual Giving and Communications.
+Dr. Erin Alcorn (she/her) is an opera singer, vocal pedagogue, and arts administrator with over 15 years of professional performance and teaching experience.
+She joined ArtSmart as a vocal mentor in 2019 in inner-city Philadelphia and currently serves as a virtual mentor to students in remote areas of the Adirondacks.

 As a singer, Erin has completed young artist residencies with Music Academy of the West, The Song Continues at Carnegie Hall, and The Dallas Opera.
 She has performed as a soloist and ensemble member with Queen City Opera, Cincinnati Opera, Opera Philadelphia, Tri-Cities Opera, and the Dallas Opera.
-Erin holds degrees in vocal performance and opera from the Oberlin Conservatory and University of North Texas College of Music.
-She is a Doctor of Musical Arts candidate, having completed all coursework except her dissertation, at University of Cincinnati CCM.
-Erin currently resides in Columbus, OH with her husband, three cats—Ellafitz, Willow, and Ash—and many houseplants.
+She has appeared as a young artist for The Song Continues at Carnegie Hall and as a soloist at the Meyerson Symphony Center in Dallas.

 Mentoring Philosophy: